Intensive Outpatient Program (IOP) for Addiction Recovery

 Fonta has been responsible for the clinical and administrative supervision of residential and outpatient programs during the last 6 years of her career in addition to providing therapy in these settings throughout her career to include both voluntary and mandated treatment.
 Fonta specializes in the treatment of the underlying trauma of addictive issues and in working with men who wish to enter recovery and repair the relationships in their lives affected by addiction.
 She also enjoys working with veterans, as she is the daughter of a Marine and possesses an understanding of military culture, as well as people of color who feel disenfranchised by systems empowering them to understand that they too can gain the tools to transform their life.

 Fonta enjoys spending time with her twin daughters as well as community activism, which evolved through her role as a radio show host for a program she created called “Transformation” prior to moving to Atlanta.
-The program advocates for individuals with mental health challenges and addiction, and indulging in various cuisines as an admitted foodie!
-She also loves the outdoors and physical activity as a former marathon runner and obstacle course fanatic.
+The program advocates for individuals with mental health challenges and addiction.
+Fonta also indulges in various cuisines as an admitted foodie.
+She loves the outdoors and physical activity as a former marathon runner and obstacle course fanatic.

 Fonta graduated from Argosy University with a Master of Arts in Professional Counseling and is a National Certified Counselor as well as a Licensed Professional Counselor.